PetroChina: Chemical spills

 In November 2005, one of PetroChina's chemical plants exploded in Jilin, China, resulting in 100 tons of benzene, which is a carcinogen and toxic, pouring into the Songhua River.
 There was a slick of chemicals that spanned 80 kilometres.
 Harbin, which is another city along the Songhua River, had to cut the water supply from almost 4 million people, for 5 days.
 More than 60 people were injured, five died, and one person was missing due to the incident.
 The spill reached as far as Khabarovsk, Russia, where residents stocked up on bottled water.
-The Russian city tried filtering its water of toxic substances, but couldn't guarantee the water was safe.
+The Russian city tried filtering its water of toxic substances, but could not guarantee the water was safe.
 China's environmental agency fined the company one million yuan (approximately $125,000, £64,000) for its pollution, which was the maximum fine that can be handed out in China for breaking an environmental law.
 The Chinese government said that cleaning up the aftermath would require one billion US dollars.
 Li Zhaoxing, Chinese Foreign Minister at the time, issued a public apology to Russia due to the incident.
 The Chinese press responded harshly to the authorities' response to the disaster.

 In 2014, Petrochina's subsidiary Lanzhou Petrochemical was responsible for ethylene and ammonia leaks, benzene contamination of water supplies, and air pollution in Lanzhou.
 City officials criticized the company and demanded an apology.